An alternative Telagram: how to run its own Mathx server using Docker Compose

 cd matrix-server

-Use the environment variable template for fast startup:
+Use the environment variable template for a quick start:

 cp .env.example .env